zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-13_en-US_SEISMOLOGY_SPINOFFS.md

 ### 18.1 Summary

-The Topological Seismograph represents a fundamental shift in earthquake science—from measuring the consequences of rupture to detecting the stress that causes it.
+The Topological Seismograph represents a fundamental shift in earthquake science, from measuring the consequences of rupture to detecting the stress that causes it.

 | Aspect | Conventional | RTM Approach |
 |--------|-------------|--------------|